 Delia and her son tripped over flying debris and stumbled towards an adjacent street that would take them towards the waterfront.
 The death cries behind her urged her forward.
 A blast above her head made her duck and cover her son with her body.
 Something heavy struck her and she went down.

 Jack knelt beside his mother, shaking her shoulder to wake her, but his efforts were futile.
 He bent low as the gigantic machine stopped beside him.
 Red roaming lights settled on the woman crumpled beneath the boy.
-He reached out, grabbed her arm and dragged her off the sidewalk and towards the street Delia had dashed for.
+It grabbed her arm and dragged her off the sidewalk towards the street Delia had dashed for.

 Jack pursued.
 He screamed at the robot and threw rocks at it.
 He grabbed hold of his mother’s leg and tried to tug it from the machine’s grip.
 The robot ignored him and continued to march down the side street.